YFourcade/greeninfra/README.md

 Comparison of bumblebee, butterfly and plant communities in different habitat types depending on the presence of green infrastructures (powerlines, roads) and on the amount of grassland in the surrounding landscape.

+## Methods

+### Study design

+Bumblebees, butterflies and plants sampled in 32 landscapes, with either high (16) or low (16) density of roads, and with (16) or without (16) powerlines.

+In each of these landscapes, sampling took place in transects belionging to 4 or 5 habitat types : one graze pasture, one larger road, one smaller road, one field margin and one powerline corridor (in the 16 landscapes with powerlines)

+### Analyses
+All the results presented below are based on two types of measures:

+- the calculation of the Shannon's diversity index in each transect

+- the calculation of pairwise community dissimilarity between all possible pairs of transects, expressed as 3 measures of beta-diversity: the total beta-diversity (beta-SOR) that is partitioned into its nestedness (beta.SNE) and turnover components (beta.SIM).

 ## Preliminary results

 ### Species diversity